 Structural movement

 Repair category 1

 Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
-Movement was evidenced by cracking to the external wall and distortion to openings.
+Movement was noted in the form of a slope to floors and distortion to openings and external walls.